-A quick glance at NordVPN reviews might convince you it's the best VPN of 2019.
+A quick glance at NordVPN reviews might convince you it's the best VPN available today.
 It seems to check all the boxes – speed, privacy, no logging, Netflix, torrenting and much more.
 But if you look at most VPNs that make it to the top-ten list you will find that they make similar claims.

 One thing is certain; while many VPNs claim to offer a premium, unmatched service, they are lacking in some aspects.

 One review might state that a VPN is fast while another says it's slow.
 A VPN may be described as “no logging” on one website, while another will state that it actively logs and keeps client details.
 This is certainly true of Nord VPN; there is no shortage of contrasting reviews.